njit-prof-bill/serverless_compute_platform/Infrastructure.md

-Using can help achieve cloud agnosticism, as Terraform provides a consistent way to define and provision infrastructure across multiple cloud providers.
+Using Terraform can help achieve cloud agnosticism, as Terraform provides a consistent way to define and provision infrastructure across multiple cloud providers.
 Below is a detailed description of how to use Terraform to manage Docker Swarm infrastructure on AWS, Azure, GCP, and on-premises environments.

 ### AWS